abdeoliveira/autobright/README.md

   -----

 where my screen backlight is 'intel_backlight' and keyboard is 'dell::kbd_backlight'.
-Once you have discovered both devices, put them into "adjust.sh".
-If keyboard backlight is not present, just comment such a line in "adjust.sh".
+Once you have discovered both devices, put them into *autobright.rb*.
+If keyboard backlight is not present, just comment the corresponding line in *autobright.rb*.

-You may now clone the repo, do **chmod +x adjust.sh autobright.rb selfie.sh**, and finnally **./autobright.rb**.
+You may now clone the repo, and make autobright executable (chmod +x autobright.rb).
+Just run it as **./autobright.rb**.